High-precision and low-depth quantum algorithm design for eigenstate problems: Materials and Methods

-Our method shows advantages in circuit depth when considering a linear NN architecture.
-We emphasise that the circuit depth and gate complexity of our ancilla-free scheme match the complexity of implementing Trotter formulae, even though the eigenstate task is more complicated than the dynamics problem. \autoref{table:dep_cost_tot} displays the total gate and depth complexity concerning both CNOT and T gates, which can be obtained by using the cost within each segment shown in \autoref{table:hamil_dep_cost}.
+In addition, the results for molecular Hamiltonians in \autoref{eq:molecule_general_MCH} are displayed in \autoref{table:hamil_dep_cost} where the dominant cost comes from the potential terms.

-QETU method requires one ancillary qubit because of the phase iteration.
-For certain Hamiltonians, if there exisists a single Pauli operator $K_j$ such that it anticommutes with each component of $H$, then the evolution can be implemented in a control-free way.
-For example, for Heisenberg models, we can divide the Hamiltonian into three terms $H = H_X + H_Y + H_Z$ where $H_X$, $H_Y$, $H_Z$ contains tensor products of Pauli $X$, $Y$, $Y$, respectively.
-For $H_X$, we can choose $K_1 = \otimes_{i\in \mathrm{odd}} X_{i} \otimes_{i \in \mathrm{even}}Y_{i} $.
-However, the controlled-K operations still need depth $d_K = \mathcal{O} (n)$, as opposed to $d = \mc O (1)$ in our ancilla-free scheme.
-For electronic structure problems, to reduce the Trotter error and implement the operations in parallel, we can group the Hamiltonian into $\hat{T}$ and $\hat{V}$, in which case it is difficult to find a Pauli operation $K$ such that it commutes with the grouped term.
-If the Hamiltonian is not grouped, then the circuit depth will be increased to $d = \mathcal{O} (n^3)$ in a naive way of implementing each individual term.
+Table V in Supplementary Sec.
+I displays the total gate and depth complexity concerning both \textsc{cnot} and T gates, which can be obtained by using the cost within each segment shown in \autoref{table:hamil_dep_cost}.
+We can readily find that our method performs better in circuit depth in all these cases when qubit connectivity is restricted to an NN architecture.